Personal jurisdiction: United States

-Principles of personal jurisdiction
+Principles

 Three fundamentals of personal jurisdiction constrain the ability of courts in the United States to bind individuals or property to its decisions: consent, power, and notice.

 Consent

-The United States legal system is an adversarial system.
-Civil suits cannot be initiated by third parties, but must be filed by the aggrieved party who seeks redress.
+The American legal system is an adversarial system.
+Civil actions cannot be initiated by third parties, nor by the court itself sua sponte, but must be filed by the aggrieved party who seeks redress, the plaintiff.
 Generally, the action is initiated in the jurisdiction where the event occurred, where the defendant can be served or where the parties have agreed to have the case located.
-The filing of a complaint or prayer for relief is a voluntary action by the person aggrieved, and as a necessity of this request, the person seeking relief consents to be bound by the judgment of the court.
-The doctrine of consent is also extended to defendants who attend and litigate actions without challenging the court's personal jurisdiction.
+The filing of a complaint or prayer for relief is a voluntary action by the plaintiff, and as a necessary corollary to this, the plaintiff impliedly consents to be bound by the judgment of the court.

+The doctrine of consent also applies to the person against whom relief is sought, the defendant.
+When a defendant responds to a civil action and actively litigates its merits without raising a timely objection to personal jurisdiction, that omission is treated as the defendant's implied consent to the jurisdiction of the court.

 Consent may also derive from a pre-litigation agreement by the parties, such as a forum selection clause in a contract (not to be confused with a choice of law clause).
-Doctrines such as claim preclusion prevent re-litigation of failed complaints in alternative forums.
-Claim preclusion does not, however, prevent the refiling of a claim that was filed in a court that did not have personal jurisdiction over the defendant.
+Doctrines such as claim preclusion normally prevent re-litigation of failed claims or defenses in alternative forums.
+Claim preclusion does not, however, prevent the refiling of a claim that was originally filed in a court that lacked personal jurisdiction over the defendant.